hpi-swa-teaching/MaterialDesignWidgets/packages/Material-Core.package/MDWidget.class/README.md

-I am the base class for all Material Design widgets
+I am the base class for all Material Design widgets.